oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 TOSCA files that define profiles can be bundled together with other TOSCA files in the same CSAR package.
-For example, a TOSCA profile that defines more abstract node types can be packaged together with TOSCA files that define substituting service templates for those types.
+For example, a TOSCA profile that defines *abstract* node types can be packaged together with TOSCA files that define substituting service templates for those abstract types.

-### 6.7.1 Grammar <a name=grammar></a>
+### 6.7.1 Grammar
 A TOSCA file defines a TOSCA Profile using the `profile` keyword as
 follows:
 ```yaml